David specialises in advising clients on high tech intellectual property disputes.

-With a first class master's degree in Natural Sciences David advises on the technical aspects of a wide range of patent and other intellectual property matters.
+With a first class master's degree in Natural Sciences David advises on a wide range of technically complex patent and other intellectual property matters.

-David has experience in high tech patent disputes in a range of fields, including semiconductors and telecoms, as well as in the pharmaceutical, diagnostics and healthcare sectors.
-He takes a particular interest in disputes around fair, reasonable and non-discriminatory (FRAND) licensing and has written a number of articles in this area.
+David has experience in high tech patent disputes in a range of fields, particularly electronics, semiconductors, LEDs and telecoms, as well as in the pharmaceutical, diagnostics and healthcare sectors.
+His scientific background, covering both physics and chemistry, allows him to quickly get up to speed on complex technical concepts and to provide strategic commercial and legal advice to clients.
+He also has an interest in disputes around fair, reasonable and non-discriminatory (FRAND) licensing and has assisted clients and written articles in this area.

 David has worked on high profile patent litigation before the English High Court – involving highly technical expert evidence – as well as coordinating proceedings across the US, Asia and Europe.
-He is currently based in the Herbert Smith Freehills Seoul office and continues to advise on intellectual property matters across Europe.
+He is currently based in Asia and continues to advise on intellectual property matters across Europe.

 - Ariosa on a patent dispute concerning its Harmony® non-invasive prenatal genetic test, including validity and infringement proceedings in the UK High Court and a subsequent declaration of non-infringement

 - a Korean semiconductor manufacturer on a number of highly technical patents relating to LED technology and chip architecture